1. Why Traditional SEO Isn't Enough Anymore

 How verification works

-Of the 31 signals, up to 17 are verified deterministically in Enterprise mode (14 in Influencer mode) - we crawl your actual HTML, parse your robots.txt, query the Wikidata API, check for JSON-LD schema types (including Organization, Person, Product/Service, FAQ, and C-Suite schemas), and detect social media link presence and breadcrumb structures.
+Of the 31 discrete signals, up to 17 are verified deterministically in Enterprise mode (14 in Influencer mode) - we crawl your actual HTML, parse your robots.txt, query the Wikidata API, check for JSON-LD schema types (including Organization, Person, Product/Service, FAQ, and C-Suite schemas), and detect social media link presence and breadcrumb structures.
 These verified signals forcefully overwrite whatever the LLM infers.
-The remaining signals are extracted by the LLM acting as a constrained data extractor, not a grader.
+The remaining discrete signals - and the 4 continuous signals, which capture graded values rather than true/false answers - are extracted by the LLM acting as a constrained data extractor, never a grader.
 The final score is a weighted sum calculated by our math-first scoring algorithm, with a confidence zone of approximately ±3 points to account for the probabilistic signals.

 if (mode === 'enterprise') {